-Prosecutors want to keep Turpins from contacting children
+Judge bars Turpins from contacting children

 People from all over the world wanting to help the Turpin children have raised nearly $200,000 to support their medical expenses and education.

-A fund launched by the Riverside University Health System -- where the younger sibling are being treated -- has collected over $126,000, according to Erin Phillips, a spokeswoman with the hospital.
+A fund launched by the Riverside University Health System -- where the younger siblings are being treated -- has collected more than $126,000, according to Erin Phillips, a spokeswoman with the hospital.

 A fundraiser started by the Corona Chamber of Commerce has received about $65,000 in monetary donations after collecting enough clothing, hygiene items and toys to meet the immediate needs of the siblings.